devopsguytm/openliberty-tekton/README.md

 **For OpenShift we need to**
 ----

-* create Pipeline's trigger_template, trigger_binding & event_listener
+* Create Pipeline's trigger_template, trigger_binding & event_listener

 ```
 oc create -f ci-cd-pipeline/tekton-triggers/webhook-event-listener-openshift.yaml -n env-ci
 ```
-* create a Route for the event_listener service
+* Create a Route for the event_listener service
 ```
 oc expose svc/el-liberty-pipeline-listener -n env-ci
 oc get route -n env-ci
 ```
-*  add this route to out Git WebHook
+*  Add this route to out Git WebHook

 **For Kubernetes we need to**